MikeCHackett/Favorite-Artist-Blog/README.md

 # Favorite-Artist-Blog

-This is a blog website I created using html and css.
+This is a blog website I created using html, css, and javascript.

 ## Description